thiendngo/PixelzPortal/Documentation.md

 - Production failure queuing for manager resolution
 - RESTful API documentation via Swagger
 - Responsive Angular frontend with role-based UI rendering
+- Solution is splitted into multiple projects so team members can work on each service separately.
+- Data integrity can be achieved by implementing Unit-of-Work design pattern.

 ---